tri-cods/glossary/sections/git.md

 *version control system (VCS)* - A tool for keeping track of versions of files in a project.
 They allow for collaboration in a team, storing work in multiple locations, and reverting back to a previous state of the project.

-*working directory* - a group of files you're in the process of editing.
+*working directory* - A group of files you're in the process of editing.

 ___
 Sources and further reading: